populationgenomics/talos/README.md

 - ClinVar data, formatted into Hail Tables
 - PanelApp data, an up-to-date dump as JSON

+And a third data source (AlphaMissense) to be reformatted from the TSV into a Hail Table.

 A separate sub-workflow, `talos_preparation.nf` handles the download and formatting of this data.
 Run this with:

 ```bash